senuriperera/KitchenPal/README.md

 ## 📖 What is KitchenPal?

 **KitchenPal** is a full-stack, multi-platform food waste management system designed for cafe chains.
-It combines **real-time inventory tracking**, **AI-powered recipe generation**, and **smart discount management** to minimize food waste and maximize savings — all from a single platform.
+It combines **real-time inventory tracking**, **recipe generation**, and **smart discount management** to minimize food waste and maximize savings — all from a single platform.

 > Restaurants waste up to **10% of food** before it even reaches the customer.
 KitchenPal changes that.